Honda Winner

 The Honda Winner is an underbone motorcycle from the Japanese manufacturer Honda.
 It was launched in April 2016 in Vietnam.
 It was also launched in May 2016 in Indonesia as the Supra GTR.
 In June 2016, the bike was launched in Malaysia as the RS150R.
-The engine is shared with the 2015 Sonic 150R, 2015 CB150R (StreetFire), and 2016 CBR150R.
+The engine, codenamed K56, is shared with the 2015 Sonic 150R, 2015 CB150R (StreetFire), and 2016 CBR150R.
 With the engine producing 12 kW, it makes the Winner as the fastest and most powerful 4-stroke underbone model ever offered by Honda, along with the Sonic.

 The Winner received an update in July 2019, dubbed as Winner X. The Indonesian-market Supra GTR received a more minor update on 23 September 2019.
+The Winner X was also released in Malaysia as the RS-X and had receive minor updates in January 2023.

+In February 2024, the Winner X was launched in the Philippines, replacing the Supra GTR 150.

 The Winner X received a minor update in December 2021.

+The Winner R was launched in the Vietnam on 13 September 2025.